 Square = Duck

-In this case, rather then pressing L2, then Square to Duck, and then pressing R2 to restore normal controls, you can just press and hold L2, tap Square to duck, then release L2.
+In this case to duck instead of jump you can just press and hold L2, tap Square to duck, then release L2.
 In other words, L2+Square = Duck in this control scheme.

 Each layer has a special ‘virtual button’ unique to it, that can be assigned commands like any real gamepad button.
 This button is called “Auto”.
-It is “pressed” whenever the layer is added, and then “released” whenever the layer is removed.
+It is “pressed” whenever the layer is added, then is “held” and finally “released” whenever the layer is removed.

 For example, let’s say you wanted to make pressing and holding Circle on a PS controller act the same as holding the left mouse button, but you also want to make it so while holding Circle, you could use your left thumb on the D-pad to move the cursor around to “drag” the mouse, even though normally the D-pad is used for character movement.
 You could accomplish this as follows: